-Today, Darebin is home to people of diverse races, ethnicities, faiths and beliefs, abilities, gender, talents and aspirations, sexualities and sex and gender identities, age and occupations, income and lifestyles.
+Darebin is home to people of diverse races, ethnicities, faiths and beliefs, abilities, gender, talents and aspirations, sexualities and sex and gender identities, age, occupations, income, and lifestyles.

-Advocating for the rights of and supporting refugees and people seeking asylum
+Advocating for the rights of refugees and people seeking asylum

 As a member of the Local Government Mayoral Taskforce Supporting People Seeking Asylum and the Taskforce Back Your Neighbour campaign, the Council, with mayors from municipalities across the country, is advocating to seek urgent intervention from the Federal Government to provide a basic safety net and fair process for people seeking asylum in Australia.

 Working towards a discrimination-free, and systemic racism-free Darebin, the Council is working with Darebin community and local organisations, to address systemic racism and discrimination and foster respect, and this is through developing baseline data set regarding the experience of racism in Darebin, designing and implementing programs and Council-led events to address systemic racism and discrimination.